Library and Main Index

 It appears from analysis of information of his children and grandchildren that William BROWN had connections with the present-day area of Randolph County (created 1779), North Carolina, and may also have had connections with Johnston County (1746), North Carolina.
 He may also have connections to the Vermont and Pennsylvania areas.
 It is also important to note that our Scotch Brown families living on the east side of the Yadkin River (Lexington-Denton area) in old Rowan County (1753~1822+) are not to be confused with the German Michael Braun (Brown) families living on the west side of the Yadkin River (Salisbury area).

-To date, the most comprehensive treatment of the William and Margaret BROWN family is found in Erold C. Wiscombe's 700 page book, The Brown Family, Descendants of Daniel Brown and Elizabeth Stephens, Wiscombe: 1986.
-The first 60 pages of Erold's book, which treat the entire early BROWN and STEPHENS families, is filed in the Library under Wiscombe's Book.
-While eventually, each early BROWN relative should have his/her own Ancestral Surname File in the Library, see Ancestral Surname Files, the links to the early BROWN relatives identified below take you to Wiscombe's fine treatment of each linked person in his Brown Book.
+As of 1986, the most comprehensive treatment of the William and Margret BROWN family is found in Erold C. Wiscombe's 700 page book, The Brown Family, Descendants of Daniel Brown (1804-1875) and Elizabeth Stephens (1809-1890), Wiscombe, editor: First edition1986; Revised Second edition 2006.
+The first 60 pages of Erold's 1986 edition, which treat the entire early BROWN and STEPHENS families, is filed in the Library under Wiscombe's Book.
+Significant updated information is now presented in this Library for some early family members.
+Each early BROWN relative should eventually have his/her own Ancestral Surname File in the Library, see Ancestral Surname Files.
+Meanwhile, the links to the early BROWN relatives identified below take you to Wiscombe's fine treatment of each linked person in his Brown Book.

 Return to Top